Home – Regulations Hub – Corporate Sustainability Due Diligence Directive

 The CSDDD is a significant step forward in the EU’s efforts to promote corporate sustainability.
 It is the international due diligence law most aligned with the international United Nations (UN) and Organization for Economic Cooperation and Development (OECD) standards on human rights in business.
 The directive requires companies that meet the threshold to take responsibility for their impact on human rights and the environment, and it gives stakeholders a stronger voice in holding companies accountable.

-Over the next two years, Member States will take the important step to ensure strong national legislation aligned with CSDDD., it will be paramount for them to ensure sufficient resources are allocated to enforcement and assurance of effective implementation, holding companies accountable to action and transparency.
+Over the next two years, Member States will take the important step to ensure strong national legislation aligned with CSDDD.
+It will be paramount for them to ensure sufficient resources are allocated to enforcement and assurance of effective implementation, holding companies accountable to action and transparency.

 These steps are required for companies across their “chains of activities”, beginning with their own operations, their upstream production of goods or the provision of services and the downstream distribution, transport, or storage of products.

-The CSDDD also requires companies to adopt and put into effect a climate transition plan to demonstrate how their business model and strategy is includes science-based, time-bound targets covering Scope 1, 2 and 3 GHG emissions for 2030 – and every five years after until 2050.
+The CSDDD also requires companies to adopt and put into effect a climate transition plan to demonstrate how their business model and strategy includes science-based, time-bound targets covering Scope 1, 2 and 3 GHG emissions for 2030 – and every five years after until 2050.
 The obligation to design and put into effect a transition plan builds on the Corporate Sustainability Reporting Directive (CSRD).

 Finally, the CSDDD establishes legal recourse for communities and workers – also known as rights-holders – to better hold companies into account.
 This includes stakeholder engagement, improving access to justice for civil liberty claims, and whistle-blower protections for company employees.